 5. And God called the light Day, and the darkness he called Night (3915).
 And the evening and the morning were the first day.

-God simply has to state what He wants for it to happen: ‘Let all the earth fear the Lord: let all the inhabitants of the world stand in awe of him.
-For he [God] spake, and it was done; he commanded, and it stood fast’ (Psalms 33:8-9).
+God merely has to state what He wants for it to happen: “Let all the earth fear the Lord: let all the inhabitants of the world stand in awe of him.
+For he [God] spake, and it was done; he commanded, and it stood fast” (Psalms 33:8-9).
 Such a short verse for such an incredible accomplishment.

 Please don’t ask me to explain how this works!
-I haven’t got a clue.
-This is one of those out-of-this-world phenomena that can be meditated on for a long long time.
-Either this is pure imagination on behalf of the author of Genesis, to be taken figuratively or this ability to bara and REjuvenate (as in Genesis 1-2) is solely a prerogative of God.
+I haven’t got a clue; this is one of those out-of-this-world phenomena that we can meditate for a long, long time.
+Either this is pure imagination on behalf of the author of Genesis, that we are to take figuratively.
+Or, this ability to bara and REjuvenate (as in Genesis 1-2) is solely a prerogative of God.
 It’s up to each one of us to decide based on our viewpoint and faith–yes, lots of faith.
 This kind of belief is not present today, the world does not stand in awe of God, as the above verse in Psalms says.
 Many who even refer to the Bible don’t believe those words.

-However, we’re looking at Genesis through God’s eyes–in the spirit of true Theology, not human theology.
-This means we take it as God’s word.
-So, planet Earth was already present in Genesis 1.3.
-It was immersed in water and vapor that totally covered devastated Earth–the whole planet being in a state of tohu and bohu.
-I don’t know what astronomic and cosmological phenomena happenings brought about this ‘dark to light’ but God spoke and this new dark/light, night/day configuration came into effect.
+However, we’re looking at Genesis through God’s eyes–in the spirit of true Theology, not human or personal theology; this means we take it as God’s word.
+So, planet Earth was already present in Genesis 1:3.
+It was immersed in water and vapor that covered devastated Earth–the whole planet was in a state of tohu and bohu.
+I don’t know what astronomic and cosmological phenomena happenings brought about this dark to light.
+But, God spoke, and this new dark/light, night/day configuration came into effect.

 There is possibly a lot of laughing and jeering going on about such belief.
 But, let me ask you, the Sun’s emission of energy and light in just one second is incredibly superior to any fusion bomb humankind has invented.
 How do you explain that?
 I’m not talking about the chemical mixtures and scientific formulas that we measure so well.
-Beyond that, where does it all come from?
+Beyond that, What is its origin?
 How did it get organized into dark/light, night/day?
 Nobody can explain this.
-We all have faith … just in different explanations at different levels.the Sun's emission of energy and light in just one second is incredibly superior to any fusion bomb humankind has invented.
+We all have faith, just in different explanations at different levels.the Sun's emission of energy and light in just one second is incredibly superior to any fusion bomb humankind has invented.
 How do you explain that?
 We all have faith in something.
 Just in different explanations.
 Click To Tweet

 Galacti wonders: Why were God’s first words for ‘light’?

-God’s entire plan is: Light.
-If one word can summarize His plan, this is it.
+God’s entire plan is Light.
+If one word can summarize His master plan, this is it.

-Understand that Genesis chapter 1 is a factual physical REconfiguration of Earth but it is also a factual expose of a spiritual REconfiguration.
-When Lucifer, who became bringer/bearer of dark, brought physical darkness on Earth, that ended a chapter in God’s plan… but that’s certainly not the end of the book.
+Understand that Genesis chapter 1 is a factual physical REconfiguration of Earth.
+But, it is also an expose of the reality of a spiritual REconfiguration.
+When Lucifer, who became bringer/bearer of dark, brought physical darkness on Earth, that ended a chapter in God’s plan, but that’s certainly not the end of the book.
 With these renewed rays of Light on Earth, another exciting chapter begins, and that chapter is the entirety of the Bible.
-Our story starts very strong, in the Light, and just to give you a preview of the conclusion, it ends in the Light.
+Our story starts very strong, in the Light, and to give you a preview of the conclusion; it ends in the Light.

-I see your point and all I can say is I’m not trying to wear any hat.
+I see your point, and all I can say is I’m not trying to wear any hat.
 My intention is solely to explain what Genesis says.
 It’s up to each one to believe what they want to believe.
-I’ve explained about Lucifer becoming the Serpent, Big Bang, including the formation of our planet Earth and the Bible, how and why Earth became tohu and bohu.
+I’ve written about Lucifer becoming the Serpent, Big Bang, including the formation of our planet Earth and the Bible, how and why Earth became tohu and bohu.

-I consider Genesis 1.3 as simply the continuity of the Bible story of Lucifer, Big Bang, the original creation of Earth and now it’s REconfiguration for humankind.
-At this point, I’m not discussing historical dates. but I will get into that in due time and we’ll talk about dinosaurs, prehistoric man, and ancient cave art.
-Please be patient, there’s nothing dangerous here.
+I consider Genesis 1:3 as merely the continuation of the Bible story of Lucifer, Big Bang, the original creation of Earth, and now it’s REconfiguration for humankind.
+At this point, I’m not discussing historical dates.
+But I will get into that in due time, and we’ll talk about dinosaurs, prehistoric man, and ancient cave art.
+Please be patient; there’s nothing dangerous here.

 Remember, we’re assembling the puzzle pieces.
 Coherent completeness necessitates putting each piece in its proper place.
 That includes all the pieces–the real facts–that science, archaeology, psychology and all other studies have revealed.
-Science has facts but it doesn’t have all the coherent answers: Where did all the material in Big Bang come from?
-And to come down to Earth, where did all the water come from?
+Science has facts, but it doesn’t have all the coherent answers: What is the origin of all the material in Big Bang?
+And to come down to Earth, what’s the source of all the water?

-The intention of The Explanation is to give you plausible answers to all these questions … not based on Sam’s conjectures.
+The Explanation intends to give you plausible answers to all these questions, not based on Sam’s conjectures.
 But on what the Biblical Hebrew in the Bible reveals.
 Whether what Sam exposes makes sense or not is your decision.
 That’s your free will.

 God is the opposite of darkness.

-That’s exactly what He did with the REstoration of Earth.
+That’s what He did precisely with the REstoration of Earth.
 Turning darkness into light is one of the recurring themes (see this ups-and-downs chart) of the Bible.

 It was good – terrible understatement

-God saw that the light was good (Genesis 1.4).
-This is a gross understatement.
+God saw that the light was good (Genesis 1:4).
+This declaration is a gross understatement.
 Look at how this Biblical Hebrew word for it was good is translated elsewhere:

 טוֹב ṭôwb tobe; from H2895 (טוֹב); good (as an adjective) in the widest sense; used likewise as a noun, both in the masculine and the feminine, the singular and the plural (good, a good or good thing, a good man or woman; the good, goods or good things, good men or women), also as an adverb (well):